 - Pause charge processing and payouts to bank accounts if user verification remains uncompleted 30 business days after the terms of the Stripe SSA have been accepted.

-- Terminate and permanently close the Stripe account if verification remains uncompleted 120 business days after the terms of the Stripe SSA have been accepted.
+- Terminate and permanently close the Stripe payment account if verification remains uncompleted 120 business days after the terms of the Stripe SSA have been accepted.